IBM/ibmi-mcp/tools/README.md

 - `maxLength`: Maximum number of items

 > **💡 TIP - Array Parameters for IN Clauses**
 > Array parameters are the recommended way to handle SQL IN clauses with variable-length lists.
-The server automatically expands array parameters into the correct number of placeholders, so you don't need to use `UNNEST()` or other workarounds.
+The server automatically expands array parameters into the correct number of placeholders, so you don't need to use other workarounds.

 **Example 1: String Array**
 ```yaml